 Economic Development in the Middle East

 This new edition examines how development in the Middle East is being influenced by global economic change.
 This comparative textbook focuses on the region’s strengths, and highlights development success, especially in the Gulf, Turkey and Israel.
-The major structural changes in the economies of the Middle East are analysed and current employment challenges discussed.
+The major structural changes in the economies of the Middle East are analysed and current employment challenges are discussed.

-Examining the drivers of economic development in the Middle East in a regional and global context, this fully updated textbook is a key resource for students and academics, interested in economic development and the political economy of the Middle East.
+Examining the drivers of economic development in the Middle East in a regional and global context, this fully updated textbook is a key resource for students and academics interested in economic development and the political economy of the Middle East.

 2. Modelling Middle East Economic Development

 5. Capital Markets, Savings and Investment

 6. An Islamic Model for Economic Development

 8. International and Intra-Regional Trade